 The Village of Taos Ski Valley has a municipal planning staff to review all applications for land development and to present various zoning applications to the Commission for its consideration.
 After a land development application has been approved by the Planning Department and the Commission for development, the Village's Building Official is responsible for reviewing construction drawings, issuing building permits, conducting inspections of new construction, and issuing Certificate of Occupancy.
-The Village Public Works staff provides services for the community such as road maintenance, snow removal and operation of the Villages municipal waste water and sanitary sewer systems.
-The public safety staff provides law enforcement services, while the administrative staff provides oversight of the Villages finances as well as general local government administration.
+The Village Public Works staff provides services for the community such as road maintenance, snow removal and operation of the Villages municipal wastewater and sanitary sewer systems.
+The Department of Public Safety (DPS) staff provides law enforcement services, while the administrative staff provides oversight of the Villages finances as well as general local government administration.
+The DPS also manages the Village of Taos Ski Valley Volunteer Fire Department and Emergency Medical Services.